endofhome/clothing-store-angular.js/README.md

 ### TODO

 * Finish implementing the full functionality.

   This speaks for itself.
 I try not to leave commented code in my projects but left some in the controller.spec and controller file to show how I was thinking.
-* move some of the controller logic into services. predominantly the importing of JSON data.
+* move some of the controller logic into services.

+  Predominantly the importing of JSON data.
 I feel that this should be refractored into services.
-* review HTML markup
+* review HTML markup.

   I'm sure this could be better! <divs> all over the shop.
 * Don't use eval()!

   I didn't realise when I designed my system, and I've never used eval() before but I appreciate that it could be unsafe - I should find another way to implement the discounts.
-* Use some kind of CI system
+* Use some kind of CI system.

   I have experience with Travis.
-* Make the most of Twitter Bootstrap
+* Make the most of Twitter Bootstrap.

   I'm using Bootstrap to enable a better mobile experience, but I could better layout the show for larger screens and make more use of the space.